 With the election and then subsequent inauguration of President Donald Trump, there has been considerable unease in the immigrant community.
 President Trump’s offensive remarks towards immigrants, combined with his anti-immigrant policy proposals, have led to calls for action from immigrant rights groups.
 In California, Senate Bill 54, which is currently working its way through the legislative process, is seen by many as a state-level check on President Trump’s power.
-Here, our experienced Los Angeles immigration attorneys discuss SB 54 and its implications for immigrants and their families.
+Here, our experienced immigration attorney in Los Angeless discuss SB 54 and its implications for immigrants and their families.

 SB 54 Bill: Explained

 California Would Become a ‘Sanctuary State’

 Unofficially, SB 54 is being referred to as California’s ‘sanctuary state’ law.
 Essentially, the bill would prohibit all state law enforcement agencies from using state resources (including their time) to assist federal immigration enforcement officials, except in a very narrow set of circumstances.
 Additionally, California state law enforcement officers would also be prohibited from inquiring about an individual’s immigration status.

 Expands on Previous Legal Protections for Immigrants